 The Charting Method

-It’s a practical and organized method for note-taking that involves a lot of data in the form of facts and statistics that you need to learn thoroughly.
+This is a practical and organized method for note-taking that involves a lot of data in the form of facts and statistics that you need to learn thoroughly.

 The info will be jotted down in several columns, similar to a table or spreadsheet.
-Each column represents a category making the rows easily identifiable.
+Each column represents a category, making the rows easily identifiable.

-3. Ask questions
+3. Ask Questions

 Always allot a section of your note pages for questions.
-This way, when you go home and review your notes you can answer those questions.
+This way, when you go home and review your notes, you can answer those questions.
 They will solidify the info you took home and enable you to use them for assignments and any work.

-4. Use visual cues
+4. Use Visual Cues

 Use visuals.
-They will do wonders especially for visual learners.
+They will do wonders, especially for visual learners.

 Also, to enhance knowledge absorption, use visual cues: try highlighting, underlining, or drawing arrows or huge exclamation points beside main or difficult concepts.
 They can help.

-5. Record main points
+5. Record Main Points